Yediyurappa talks tough against state owned transport employees' stir | Politics

 ''The employees have to give up their obdurate stand.

 We will not give salaries to those who remained absent from their job.
-We will take more stringent action,'' the CM said.
+We will take more stringent action,'' he added.

+Later in the evening, the Chief Minister convened a meeting in Bengaluru where he directed the officials to provide security to those transport employees who are willing to join duty.

+He also instructed the police to deploy a constable in each bus.

 The strike by the RTC workers on wage related issues entered the 7th day on Tuesday even as the transport corporations struggled hard to operate buses, which a few miscreants damaged.